Massa Martana: Ponte Fonnaia

+Ponte Fonnaia is a Roman bridge constructed in 220 BC along the Via Flaminia.
+It consists of a single arch built from large, carefully cut travertine blocks and measures about 20 m in width and 10 m in height.
+The structure retains features of later restoration carried out in the Augustan period.
+It allowed the Via Flaminia to cross a tributary of the Naia, and the ancient road remains visible in the surrounding countryside.

+Events

 Massa Martana town has an annual ice-cream festival ("sagra del gelato") in early August each year.
 Similar food festivals are celebrated in summer months in a number of surrounding villages and hamlets within the commune, including Colpetrazzo and Villa San Faustino.
 During the Christmas period in Massa Martana is held a popular Christmas Exhibition, named "Presepi d'Italia" with Traditional Christmas Cribs and Art works: all dedicated to the Holy Nativity.
 The artworks are coming from all the Italian regions and are characterised by their local tradition and different culture.

+Notable people

+From the area of Castelvecchio came Antonio Pacini da Todi, a Renaissance humanist.
+The bishop and saint Felice di Massa Martana is also associated with Massa Martana.

+Among the notable families associated with Massa in the 19th century were the Francisci of Todi and the Orsini.